 The new Akyra TAS Sukhumvit Bangkok launched as Asia’s first plastic-free hotel this spring.
 United Airlines doesn’t offer straws, and is recycling other plastics.
 Many more in the travel industry are getting on-board as the crisis continues.

 Refuse plastic straws, coffee stirrers and cocktail sticks; avoid wet wipes — they contain plastic fibres; choose tinned drinks instead of plastic bottles; avoid toiletries containing plastic microbeads; and never release helium balloons during travels, because most of them eventually end up in the oceans.

 Where can I find more information?

-National Geographic launched a multi-year initiative in May this year to raise awareness to the global plastic pollution problem and its impact on oceans.
+National Geographic launched a multi-year initiative in May 2018 to raise awareness to the global plastic pollution problem and its impact on oceans.
 The campaign hopes to reduce the waste of single-use plastics.
 Keep an eye out for more articles and ways to cut back on plastic waste. nationalgeographic.com

 And another thing… plastic pollution and the travel industry

 Alaska Airlines became one of the first airlines to ditch plastic straws this summer, with American Airlines doing the same.
 On the ground, London City is now the first UK airport to ban plastic.